Skip to main content

 Receive task

 Blocks until a correlated message arrives.
 The message is referenced by messageRef.
-If a buffered message is already available it fires immediately; otherwise the task waits.
+If a buffered message is already available it fires immediately, otherwise the task waits.

 Example